 Stephanie van Duijn

 Stephanie van Duijn (1998) was born in Fort Myers, Florida to Dutch parents, and began playing violin at the age of 7.
+She has been studying with Peter Brunt at the Conservatory of Amsterdam since 2017, where she graduated with her Bachelor’s degree in 2021, and is now currently in the Master’s degree program.

-From 2015-2017, she was concertmaster of the Philadelphia Sinfonia, associate concertmaster of the Philadelphia Orchestra, and a member of the Braverman String Quartet coached by Sid Curtiss.
-With the Philadelphia Sinfonia, she was concertmaster in a rehearsal side-by-side with players of the Philadelphia Youth Orchestra, conducted by Yannick Nézet-Séguin.
-Her most recent orchestral experiences include Verbier Festival Junior Orchestra 2017 and seven projects with the National Youth Orchestra of the Netherlands, most recently as Assistant Principal 2nd violin of the 2019 Winter Tour to Musikverein, Wien and as Concertmaster of the Summer Tour 2019 to Concertgebouw, Amsterdam and Romania.
+She has been a member of the European Union Youth Orchestra since 2020.
+Her most recent orchestral experiences include Verbier Festival Junior Orchestra 2017 and seven projects with the National Youth Orchestra of the Netherlands, most recently as Assistant Principal 2nd violin of the 2019 Winter Tour to Musikverein, Vienna and as Concertmaster of the Summer Tour 2019 to Concertgebouw, Amsterdam and Romania.

 Stephanie is also currently a member of the Pelargos Quartet, a string quartet based in the Hague and Amsterdam.
 She is also in the Academy of the Netherlands Philharmonic Orchestra and Netherlands Chamber orchestra for the 2022-2023 season.